-f) Ignoring and redirecting
+15 f) Ignoring and redirecting

 Although ignoring is considered as a strategy to deal with misbehaviors, it is not always the best solution but differs according to the level of misbehavior, the child and the situation.
-In the teacher A class students committed some misbehaviors and the teacher did not take any action toward them.
-For example, when she was busy with one student, tow students were talking and another student went to the teacher's desk playing with her papers and items.
+In the teacher A class students was busy with one student, tow students were talking and another student went to the teacher's desk playing with her papers and items.
 I think ignoring is not a suitable method in these situations and she may need to redirect them to be in another task by using verbal or nonverbal signals.

-g) Consequences
+16 g) Consequences